splunk/splunkforjenkins/doc/extension.md

-Plugin implements some interfaces and mark the implemention to use annotaion @Extension so Jenkins can load it dynamically
+Plugin implements some interfaces and mark the implementation to use annotation @Extension so Jenkins can load it dynamically

 # Configure